-The results in the table above largely reflect the ESL make up of the cohorts and show only an overall picture of our results.
-In actual fact, there were outstanding results from our top students, with some students scoring in bands 9-10 in numeracy and literacy.
+The results in the table below largely reflect the ESL make -up of the cohorts and show only an overall picture of our results.
+In actual fact, there were pleasing results from our top students, with some students scoring in high bands 6 -7 in Numeracy and Literacy.
 Our NAPLAN results vary from year to year based upon student numbers and the percentage of domestic students in the mixture of the cohort.